Approved by unanimous member vote at the annual meeting, September 24, 2019.

 - Section 5 – Persons working directly for an organization represented by a NAISTD member may be considered by that NAISTD member to be associate members.
 Associate members have all the rights and privileges of membership, except that they may not vote.

 - Section 6 – Annual dues for NAISTD membership, which includes registration to the annual conference, are to be set at the annual business meeting.
-A discounted membership rate, as set at the business meeting, may be made available to members who register prior to a board-specified.
+A discounted membership rate, as set at the business meeting, may be made available to members who register prior to a board-specified date.

 - Dues may be changed at the annual meeting of the membership by a majority vote of those members present and voting.